Jaimeloeuf/simpler-fetch/README.md

 # simpler-fetch
 `simpler-fetch` is an abstraction on top of the `window.fetch` method with ZERO dependencies.

 It DOES NOT introduce any new features at all.
-It only makes it easier and nicer to work with the fetch method, such as by providing a simple way to with with baseUrls and by providing a method to delay generating headers.
+It only makes it easier and nicer to work with the fetch method, such as by providing a simple way to set baseUrls, and by providing a method to delay generating headers.

 This library is a JS module, which can be tree shaked when using with a bundler.

+***Note that this does not test if `window.fetch` is available to save that few bytes.
+If `window.fetch` is not available, do not load this library directly, load a [polyfill](https://github.com/github/fetch) first before loading this library.***

 ## API